-For an explanation of EPA’s stated reasons for rejecting the petition, read The National Law Review blog (March 7, 2017), “EPA Denies TSCA Section 21 Petition on Fluoride Chemicals in Drinking Water; Provides Response to Petition.”
+NOTE: For an explanation of EPA’s stated reasons for rejecting the petition, read The National Law Review blog (March 7, 2017), “EPA Denies TSCA Section 21 Petition on Fluoride Chemicals in Drinking Water; Provides Response to Petition.”

 AMICUS CURIAE BRIEF October 25, 2017 – The Natural Resources Defense Council and Safer Chemicals, Healthy Families filed an Amicus Curiae Brief in Support of Neither Party, against the EPA’s stated grounds for dismissal.
 READ THE AMICUS CURIAE BRIEF.

-November 30, 2017 – EPA filed a motion to dismiss “all claims in the present matter.”
+EPA FILES TO DISMISS November 30, 2017 – EPA filed a motion to dismiss “all claims in the present matter.”
 READ THE MOTION TO DISMISS.

-December 21, 2017 – US District Judge Edward M. Chen issued an order denying US EPA’s motion to dismiss the complaint.
-READ THE ORDER DENYING US EPA’S MOTION FOR DISMISSAL.
-“In a fairly scathing rebuke of EPA’s legal positions, the court denied EPA’s motion to dismiss the petitioner’s judicial challenge of EPA’s administrative denial of the Section 21 petition and, in so doing, essentially rejected EPA’s interpretation that a citizen petition must evaluate all conditions of use of a chemical substance in a TSCA Section 6(b) risk evaluation.” – National Law Review (12/23/2017.
+THE NATIONAL LAW REVIEW WEIGHS IN: “In a fairly scathing rebuke of EPA’s legal positions, the court denied EPA’s motion to dismiss the petitioner’s judicial challenge of EPA’s administrative denial of the Section 21 petition and, in so doing, essentially rejected EPA’s interpretation that a citizen petition must evaluate all conditions of use of a chemical substance in a TSCA Section 6(b) risk evaluation.” – National Law Review (12/23/2017.
 Read the National Law Review article for a more complete explanation and discussion of Judge Chen’s order.

-The suit has survived the EPA’s challenges, and will be heard in Federal Court in San Francisco, in 2019.
+GOING FORWARD: The suit has survived EPA’s challenges, and will be heard, August 2019, in U.S. District Court for the Northern District of California in San Francisco.